oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Capabilities.V1.md

 --------|----|-----------
 Id|String|Protocol Identifier
 UrlTemplate|String|URL Template including parameters.
-Parameters are enclosed in curly braces {} as defined in RFC6570 DocumentationUrl|String|Human readable description of the meaning of the URL Template parameters
+Parameters are enclosed in curly braces {} as defined in RFC6570 DocumentationUrl|URL|Human readable description of the meaning of the URL Template parameters

 ## <a name="ChangeTrackingType"></a>ChangeTrackingType